PBC Board Member (GIC) Qualification Process Overview

 - The successful full-time candidates must be willing to relocate to the area of employment or to a location within reasonable commuting distance.

 - The successful part-time candidates must be available to work a minimum of 5 to 10 days per month.

 Terms and conditions of Employment

 As public office holders, Board members must also comply with the Conflict of Interest Act, the Ethical Guidelines for Public Office Holders and Guidelines for the Political Activities of Public Office Holders and the PBC's Code of Professional Conduct.

 - $615 - $720 per diem (part-time positions)

 Applying to Become a Member

 The PBC accepts applications from prospective candidates on a year-round basis.
-Applications are reviewed by the Qualification Committee twice a year (end of Sept. and end of March).
+However, applications are reviewed by the Qualification Committee twice per year (October and April).